diggi404/go-cli-tools/README.md

                 # NETBLASTER SUITE

 ![Menu Options](main_page.png)

-<span style="color:red">NOTE: I won't be responsible for any wrongful use of this tool.
-It was made solely for educational purpose only.</span>
+**NOTE: I won't be responsible for any wrongful use of this tool.
+It was made solely for educational purpose only.**

 ### Menu Options